Duckweed & Watermeal

 Duckweed & Watermeal– Managing Floating Pond Weeds

-Take a closer look.
-Before selecting an herbicide treatment, confirm the weed species by pulling a sample from the pond.
-Duckweed and watermeal can be confused with surface algae.
+Before selecting an herbicide treatment, confirm the weed species.
+Pull a sample from the pond.
+Both duckweed and watermeal can be confused with surface algae.
 Duckweed is about ¼- ½” across and has 3-4 leaves, making it look like a miniature 4-leaf clover.
 Watermeal is round/oval shape and the size of a pin head.
-It is possible to have duckweed and watermeal growing together.
+Ponds can have duckweed and watermeal growing together.

 Where does duckweed and watermeal come from?